International transfer students

 - Admission Process

 - Admission Requirements

 Priority Application Deadlines

-If you are planning to attend Missouri S&T, it's a good idea to submit your application before our Priority Application Deadlines to ensure that you're on the best track for all scholarships, financial assistance, and registration opportunities.
+If you are planning to attend Missouri S&T, it's a good idea to submit your application before our priority application deadlines to ensure adequate time to complete review of your admissions materials and provide your immigration documents in a timely manner.

 - Fall Semester (August-December) - apply between April 1 and June 15